This time of year, as the leaves start to fall, it’s fun to create a cute leaf man people fall craft for kids!

 These skills are needed for many tasks including pencil grasp and clothing fasteners.

-Sticking the eyes onto the leaves work on eye-hand coordination skills that are necessary for written work and scissor use.
+Sticking the eyes onto the leaf man work on eye-hand coordination skills that are necessary for written work and scissor use.

 Try using this craft to develop fine motor skills in your little one!